christelle101/MapReduce-Counter/README.md

 ### Map
 The Map extends the Java class Thread and takes into argument the output of Divider (a list of Strings) and creates a list of hashmaps with the words occurring one time.
 ### Reduce
-The Reduce class a list of lists of hashmaps.
+The Reduce class takes a list of lists of hashmaps.
 Each hashmap represents a word in the text.
 Reduce counts the number of occurrences of a word and loads it into a list of hashmaps.
 It also extends the Java class Thread.
 ### Partitioner
 Partitioner is in charge of distributing the load of work to the mappers, and then to the reducers once the mapping work is done.
 ### Test